AC76 Faculty Rights and Responsibilities (Formerly HR76)

 D. Cases of substantive dispute involving the termination of tenured appointment for cause or for reasons of financial exigency or program elimination or revision, or the release of a faculty member during the provisional appointment period with less advance notice than that specified in University policy, shall be considered at a hearing by the Standing Joint Committee on Tenure under the "Committee Procedural Rules" described in the Policy AC70 Dismissal of Tenured or Tenure-Eligible Faculty Members.

-E. Cases involving questions of ethics related to research and other scholarly activities shall be referred to the Vice President for Research (See RA10).
+E. Cases involving questions of ethics related to research and other scholarly activities shall be referred to the Senior Vice President for Research (See RA10).

 F. Cases involving a claim of discrimination or sexual harassment will be referred to the Office of Affirmative Action (See B1 above).
 Should a multipart petition be filed that claims discrimination or harassment and also one of the grievances for which the Committee on Faculty Rights and Responsibilities and/or the Standing Joint Committee on Tenure is responsible, each reviewing body will conduct an independent investigation on those claim(s) within its area of competence.
 (See "Consultation Between Review Bodies" below.)